 Submissions to Perihelion

-We accept reviews of movies, TV shows, books, comics, DVDs, even operas if they exist, that have clear science fiction themes.
+We are no longer accepting unsolicited reviews of books, movies, and video games.
+However, there is still a large assortment of science fiction media that would interest us: TV shows, comics, theater, even operas if they exist.
 The reviews must be analytic.
 Simply reiterating the plot and saying you liked or disliked the work is not a proper review.
 You must explain why you liked or disliked the work.
-Reviews must be timely—if the movie has recently been released on DVD, it should be reviewed as a DVD.
-Whereas Ray Bradbury’s “The Martian Chronicles” if you have just read it may be new to you, but it is not.
-Reviews should be up to 1000 words.
-Payment is $10-$12 per review, within 30 days prior to publication.
+Reviews must be timely—if the TV series has recently been released on DVD, it should be reviewed as a DVD.
+And whereas Ray Bradbury’s “The Martian Chronicles,” if you have just read it, may be new to you, it is not.
+Reviews should be up to 1,200 words.
+Payment is a minimum $12 per review, within 30 days prior to publication.
 Query first.

 How to Submit Material

-E-mail us the manuscript in RTF or DOC format.
+Email us the manuscript in RTF or DOC format.
 Please conform to proper manuscript format as best as you can.
 If we have trouble opening your manuscript we will reject it out of hand.
 RTF is preferred because it is universally accessible by all kinds of software on all kinds of platforms.
-Attach the manuscript in RTF or DOC format or artwork in GIF or JPEG or PNG format to an e-mail sent to editor-at-perihelionsf-dot-com, with “Perihelion Submission,” or words to that effect, in the subject line, along with a brief cover letter telling us something about yourself.
+Attach the manuscript in RTF or DOC format or artwork in JPEG or PNG format, to an email sent to editor-at-perihelionsf-dot-com, with “Perihelion Submission,” or words to that effect, in the subject line, along with a brief cover letter telling us something about yourself.
 It is not necessary to tell us about the story or article or artwork because we will see it ourselves.
 Every effort will be made to acknowledge receipt of your submission within a day or two.
 Please wait at least 48 hours before contacting us if you did not hear back.
 Generally, it then takes from one to three months to decide whether or not to accept the submission.
 Do not simultaneously submit anything to Perihelion Science Fiction.
 While it is in our possession, your manuscript should be exclusively for consideration only by us.
-Perihelion buys exclusive First North American rights for a period of six months.
+Perihelion buys Exclusive First World Rights for a period of six months.
 After that, the copyright reverts to the original author.